Information Your Pet Sitter Should Know

 1. Make sure you have a signed consent to treat note, stating the pet sitter’s full name and full permission to make medical decisions on your behalf, if necessary.
 Think of it as a power of attorney over the pet, as the sitter will have the most up-to-date information when they come to an urgent care facility or 24/7 hospital.

 2. You should communicate how much a sitter can spend in case of emergency.
-Say for instance, your dog comes in and is stung by a bee and you (the owner) is unavailable by phone.
-Time is of the essence and we need permission to treat with consent.
-If a pet sitter has a value on what can be approved then decisions can be made quicker.
+Say, for instance, your dog comes in and is stung by a bee and you (the owner) are unavailable by phone.
+Time is of the essence, and we need permission to treat with consent.
+If a pet sitter has a value on what can be approved, then decisions can be made quicker.

 3. Leave a note with all the pet’s medical information.
 Age, allergies, food and how much the pet is fed, primary care vet, any relative medical history that is important.
 Also let the pet sitter know about any behaviors (food or animal aggression, nervousness, etc.) that the pet may experience when out of their element.
 Any information for a veterinary staff can go a long way towards a safe experience for all.